 Fostering a Connection to the Very Star Responsible for Your Existence

 Since we’ve largely covered the quantifiable components of what makes going solar a wise investment, let’s touch on the more intangible benefits, shall we?

-In the same way camping gives us a newfound appreciation for the roof above our heads, going solar with a set of high quality solar panels gives us a newfound sense of appreciation and gratitude for the star that not only makes up 98% of the mass in our solar system, but also gives us power as experiencers and breathers on an extraordinary planet.
+In the same way camping gives us a newfound appreciation for the roof above our heads, going solar with a set of high quality solar panels gives us a newfound sense of appreciation and gratitude for the star that not only makes up 98% of the mass in our solar system, but also gives us power as experiencers on an extraordinary planet.

 Going solar will enable you to calculate the way the sun moves over your house, understand its solstices, and generally give you an otherworldly sense of knowledge about the environment—boosting your social status and impressing your friends and family.

 And, perhaps, powering your home through solar panels will give you a connection to its light in the same manner it gave our ancestors before the advent of cheap, nonrenewable energy resources.